healthykitchen101/healthykitchen101.com/ice-makers/reviews/best.md

 If you like the color choice, it’s not a bad machine.
 Also, not many portable ice makers have a model with [a smart app](https://play.google.com/store/apps/details?id=com.smart.life.regineer&hl=en&gl=US&pli=1) which can be used to set a timer, select ice bullet size, run auto clean, and get status notifications.

+4\.
+Best Compact Design: Crownful Small 22lbs Portable Ice Machine

+*   Compactness
+*   High visibility
+*   Ice scoop
+*   Ice basket

+*   Control panel
+*   Varying ice quality

+Although all bullet ice makers we review are portable, this Crownful is the best compact ice maker we have tested.
+It’s significantly smaller than most other machines and is a **22 lbs ice maker** rather than a 26 lbs machine.

+Apart from being small and compact, the Crownful is customized in other ways thus avoiding generic parts and designs.
+The small ice basket has a sloped design to maximize ice storage and a raised edge for easier ice scooping.\[221\] CROWNFUL Ice MakerIce Quality Test

+It also has a neat bonnet-like transparent lid that forms part of the front body.
+The control panel has uniquely designed icons, although we felt them to be cramped and not so intuitive to understand.

+In terms of performance and ice making, the Crownful understandably produces less ice than a full-sized machine.
+Overall, it took slightly longer to make ice and the bullets were **only 4 grams** on average, or one to two grams smaller than most other machines.

+You can expect around **284 grams per basket** within an average time of **87 minutes**.
+Ice quality varied somewhat and although measured against a high benchmark, we found the performance to be good for its size.

 Things That Affect Good Ice Makin
 ---------------------------------